kubernetes/enhancements/keps/sig-node/5894-node-system-partition/README.md

   pressure is detected
-- System Pods running in the default partition (wrong partition) are restarted and moved to the system partition on the next Pod sync (e.g., after enabling the feature on an existing node)
+- System Pods running in the default partition (wrong partition) are restarted and moved to the system partition on the next Pod sync after feature is turned on an existing node, and the cgroup it was created under is removed.
 - Feature disabled: no system partition cgroup is created, all Pods use default hierarchy